 To help make it easier for you to plan for your financial future while you’re in medical school, below are answers to some of the most common questions we receive from students.
 If you have any additional questions, please don’t hesitate to contact the Office of Financial Aid.

 Simulation lab, St. Kitts campus

 The M.D. program consists of four academic years, divided into 10 semesters of 15–16 weeks each.
 The entire 10-semester program can be completed in four calendar years.
-However, EBS students will have an extra semester on the St. Kitts campus.
+However, students in the Extended Basic Science (EBS) program will have an extra semester on the St. Kitts campus.

 Students typically spend anywhere from $6,000 to $8,000 per semester on living expenses.
 The amount of money spent varies by the lifestyle choices of each student.
 For example, a shared apartment can cost a student from $500 to $1,500 per month.

 The Estimated Cost of Attendance (COA) is the average cost for the average student to attend school and support themselves for the given enrollment period.
 The COA will give you an idea of how much a student can expect to spend for a specific period of time.
 All COAs include tuition, which is set, as well as living expenses, which can vary based on a student’s lifestyle choices.
 Living expenses included are room (rent), board (food), transportation, books, fees, miscellaneous expenses, as well as all necessary insurances.
 The COA is also the maximum amount of aid a student can receive for the identified enrollment period.

 Our Office of Financial Aid staff can help you determine: